 For years, The Flash was a title that could explore and introduce some of the zaniest concepts in the DC Universe.
-(I mean, we're talking about a book that originated the Cosmic Treadmill.)
-And no modern creators have taken that ball and run with it the way Mark Millar and Grant Morrison did in “Human Race.”
+(I mean, we're talking about a book that originated the Cosmic Treadmill!)
+And no modern creators have taken that ball and run with it the way Mark Millar and Grant Morrison did in Human Race.

 This arc finds Wally taking on a group of intergalactic gamblers who make speedsters race for the fate of their planets.
 Barry ends up having to race his imaginary friend, and all of the chaos and odd spectacle worthy of Flash's Golden Age roots and the writing team's pedigree is put on display.

-Geoff Johns is a great student of the DC Universe, and “Rogue War” is an excellent example of that.
+Geoff Johns is a great student of the DC Universe, and Rogue War is an excellent example of that.

-The story features Wally West's rogues gallery facing off against each other because Captain Cold is upset that some of his former villainous allies have seemingly gone good.
-Eventually we learn that Barry may have rehabbed one of the rogues with Zatanna's powers, who then in turn mind-controlled the other rogues.
+The story features Wally West's rogues' gallery facing off against each other because Captain Cold is upset that some of his former villainous allies have seemingly gone good.
+Eventually, we learn that Barry may have rehabbed one of the rogues with Zatanna's powers, who then, in turn, mind-controlled the other rogues.

-When it comes to the concept of “legacy” in superhero comic books, few characters embody that theme like the Flash.
+When it comes to the concept of 'legacy' in superhero comic books, few characters embody that theme like the Flash.
 Almost more than any other family of characters, DC's speedsters are allowed to grow and change in ways that we don't often see from Batman and Superman or the characters that populate their world.

-“Terminal Velocity” explores that concept as Wally West manipulates his friends to prevent the death of his girlfriend in the future - but in doing so, he gets lost in the Speed Force, with seemingly no chance of survival.
+Terminal Velocity explores that concept as Wally West manipulates his friends to prevent the death of his girlfriend in the future - but in doing so, he gets lost in the Speed Force, with seemingly no chance of survival.

-Wally is often seen as a counterpoint to Barry Allen but this arc allows longtime writer Mark Waid to show how Wally relates to other speedster characters like Jesse Quick and Impulse - further helping readers understand what speed and, more importantly, family, are in the DCU.
+Wally is often seen as a counterpoint to Barry Allen, but this arc allows longtime writer Mark Waid to show how Wally relates to other speedster characters like Jesse Quick and Impulse - further helping readers understand what speed and, more importantly, family, are in the DCU.

-7. The Death of Iris Allen (Bates/Saviuk, The Flash vol. 1 #275-284)
+7. The Flash: The Death of Iris West

-Taking over his title for the better part of a year, “The Death of Iris Allen” would have Barry Allen investigating the murder of his wife - and in doing so it would be the event that most defined him.
+Taking over his title for the better part of a year, The Death of Iris West storyline would have Barry Allen investigating the murder of his wife - and in doing so it would become the event that most defined him.

-The legacy of this story extends to the present where it has served as inspiration for some of the direction of the CW's Flash television show.
+The legacy of this story extends to the present where it has served as inspiration for some of the direction of The CW's Flash television show.

 Wally West is probably the most beloved legacy hero in DC's stable.
-And while he had plenty of highlights as a teen operating with the Titans as Kid Flash, it took him a little while to establish himself a legitimate adult hero in the minds of fans.
+And while he had plenty of highlights as a teen operating with the Titans as Kid Flash, it took him a little while to establish himself as a legitimate adult hero in the minds of fans.

-“Nobody Dies” offers a treatise on Wally’s approach to crime fighting.
+Nobody Dies offers a treatise on Wally’s approach to crime-fighting.
 He may be brash, impulsive and a little snarky, but even when facing impossible odds, he's going to step up and do the right thing.
 In this case, he dives out of a plane to save a flight attendant who is falling to his doom.
 The only problem is that Wally doesn't have any way to stop their fall either.

 William Messner-Loebs and Greg LaRoque do a great job putting us in Wally's shoes as he careens toward the ground, unsure if he's actually done anything to help or just doomed them both.

-In the end it all works out, as these things tend to.
+In the end, it all works out, as these things tend to.
 As Wally says early in the issue, "Nobody dies.
 That's a rule."

-There's a tendency for comic creators to want to recreate stories that they've read and put a new spin on them.
-With “Blitz,” it's clear that Geoff Johns had “The Death of Iris Allen” in mind - but the takes things a step further.
+There's a tendency for comic creators to want to recreate important stories that they've read and put a new spin on them.
+With Blitz, it's clear that Geoff Johns had The Death of Iris Allen in mind - but then takes things a step further.